Cyndi-24/Cyndi-24/README.md

 I transform business, healthcare and operational data into clear insights, dashboards and decision-support solutions.

-With a background in pharmacy and experience in business management and operations, I combine domain knowledge with analytical tools to understand  and solve the real problems behind the data not just produce charts.
+With a background in pharmacy and experience in business management and operations, I combine domain knowledge with analytical tools to understand  and solve the real problems behind the data.

 Tools:
 Data analysis and visualization: Power BI, Excel, Tableau